Craig Deans

-Craig Deans (born 7 May 1974) is an Australian former football (soccer) player and former head coach of the Newcastle Jets.
+Craig Deans (born 7 May 1974) is an Australian former soccer player and former head coach of the Newcastle Jets.

 Playing career

 Deans was a central defender for multiple Australian clubs, with most of his appearances coming in the National Soccer League.
 He made only two appearances in the A-League before a long period of injury Deans forced him into retirement as a professional player in 2007.
 He had success with the Perth Glory, winning two titles at the club.

 Coaching career

 In 2008, Deans became the inaugural youth team coach for the Newcastle Jets for their team in the new A-League National Youth League.

 On 5 October 2011, he was appointed interim manager of the Newcastle Jets after the sacking of Branko Culina.
 He returned to his previous job when a full time manager was appointed.

 In 2014 he took over the club's youth team, and then in 2015 he became the head coach of the Women's team.

 In the 2015/16 W-League season he won the Coach of the Year award for rebuilding a Newcastle Jets team that had senior players Emily van Egmond, Hayley Crawford, Tori Huster, Angela Salem, Katherine Reynolds and Amber Neilson all exit the club in the off-season.

 After the sacking of Ernie Merrick in Round 13 of the 2019/20 A-League season he once again took the role of interim manager.
 He had the role for 5 games, with 1 win, 1 draw and 3 defeats and did not apply for the role on a full-time basis.
 After Carl Robinson was appointed Deans went back to his usual role as an assistant coach.